Table of Contents

 Homeschool Science Fieldtrips

 If you’re worried about measuring and recording and graphing, don’t be.
-If you’ve got a thermometer and a clock you can collect some great information from what’s going on outdoors.
+If you’ve got a thermometer and a clock you can collect some great information about what’s going on outdoors.

 Have a go, have fun with it and I hope you end up with smiling little faces just like these!